Zuid-Kennemerland National Park

 Dunes and hinterland

-Zuid-Kennemerland is a dune area of approximately 3,800 acres with exceptional flora and fauna.
-The first row of dunes have to endure the strongest wind from the sea; here only beach grass is strong enough to endure the wind as well as the drifting sand.
-Behind it, a dune field with thorns, elderberry and sea holly starts.
-In some places fresh water comes up and there you will mostly find orchids, beach morning glory and the marsh grass of Parnassus.
-Since the water extraction stopped in 2003, wet dune valleys have been restored in some places.
+Zuid-Kennemerland is a dune region of approximately 3,800 hectares and is home to very special flora and fauna.
+The area is also known as Kennemerduinen.
+The first row of dunes faces the full force of the elements and only marram grass is strong enough to withstand the strong sea winds and the drifting sand.
+Behind it begins a dune area with thorn bushes, elderberry and seashore false bindweed.
+In some places fresh water bubbles up and you mainly see parnassia, orchids and sea bindweed and, since water extraction stopped in 2003, wet dune valleys have re-emerged in some places.